yetul/yetul.github.io/_pages/about.md

 * November 14th, 2018 - I discussed  “Earnings Management under Different Ownership and Corporate Governance Structure: A Natural Experiment with Master Limited Partnerships.” - Haiwei Chen, Surendranath Jory, Thanh Ngo. for the [Southern Finance Association (SFA)](http://www.southernfinance.org) in Ashville, NC.
 * November 10th, 2018 - I served as a committee member and reviewer for [Eastern Finance Association (EFA) 2019 Meeting.
 Miami, FL - April 10-13, 2019](https://www.easternfinance.online).
 * October 11th, 2018 - I attended [Finance Management Association (FMA)](https://www.fma.org) in San Diego, CA.
-* September 27th, 2018 - I defended my dissertation proposal titled "Reliability of Technical Stock Price Patterns and Conditional Returns".
+* September 27th, 2018 - I defended my dissertation proposal titled ["Reliability of Technical Stock Price Patterns and Conditional Returns"](/workingpapers).
-* May 8th, 2018 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was published in the [Asian Journal of Economic Modeling (AJEM)](http://www.aessweb.com/journals/5009) and listed with Cabel's.[[PDF]](/files/lutey2.pdf)
+* May 8th, 2018 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was published in the Cabell's listed [Asian Journal of Economic Modeling (AJEM)](http://www.aessweb.com/journals/5009). [[PDF]](/files/lutey2.pdf)
 * August 20th, 2017 - Won best prize for a journal award Global Review of Accounting and Finance Paper 315: Mr. Matthew Lutey and Dr. David Rayome An Application of CAN SLIM Investing in the Dow Jones Benchmark.
 * June 10th, 2017 - I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" and discussed a paper at the [World Business Institute (WBI)10-11 July, 2017
 Sheraton LaGuardia East Hotel, New York, USA ](http://www.worldbizins.org/conference/details/11).
 * May 10th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was rejected with an option to resubmit from [FBDJ](https://www.fbdonline.org/Journal).
-* February 13th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was submitted for publication in the Federation of Business Disciplines Journal (FBDJ) .
+* February 13th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was submitted for publication in the [Federation of Business Disciplines Journal (FBDJ)](https://www.fbdonline.org/Journal) .
-* December 12th, 2016 - Submitted a model to the Tulane algorithm trading competition sponsored by Equitas Capital Advisors, LLC in New Orleans, LA.
+* December 12th, 2016 - Submitted a model to the Tulane algorithm trading competition sponsored by [Equitas Capital Advisors, LLC](http://www.equitas-capital.com/) in New Orleans, LA.
-* May 1st, 2016 - First place in Tulane algorithm trading competition sponsored by Equitas Capital Advisors, LLC in New Orleans, LA.
+* May 1st, 2016 - First place in Tulane algorithm trading competition sponsored by [Equitas Capital Advisors, LLC](http://www.equitas-capital.com/) in New Orleans, LA.
-* April 29th, 2016 - Submitted a model to the Tulane algorithm trading competition sponsored by Equitas Capital Advisors, LLC in New Orleans, LA.
+* April 29th, 2016 - Submitted a model to the Tulane algorithm trading competition sponsored by [Equitas Capital Advisors, LLC](http://www.equitas-capital.com/) in New Orleans, LA.
 * April 19th, 2016 - An Application of CAN SLIM Investing in the Dow Jones Benchmark" was invited for publication in the Federation of Business Disciplines Journal (FBDJ).
 * March 10th, 2016 - I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" and was a discussant at [Southwestern Finance Association - 55th Annual Meeting (SWFA)](http://mailerspostmark.org) in Oklahoma City, OK.
 * April 21st, 2016 - My paper was invited for publication in the Academy of Economics and Finance Journal (AEFJ).
-* February 10th, 2016 -  I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" at the Academy of Economics and Finance [(AEF)](https://www.economics-finance.org) in Pensacola, Fl.
+* February 10th, 2016 -  I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" at the [Academy of Economics and Finance (AEF)](https://www.economics-finance.org) in Pensacola, Fl.
 * May 8th, 2015 - 2nd place in Tulane algorithmic trading competition.
-* May 1st, 2015 - Submitted a model to the Tulane algorithm trading competition sponsored by Equitas Capital Advisors, LLC in New Orleans, LA.
+* May 1st, 2015 - Submitted a model to the Tulane algorithm trading competition sponsored by [Equitas Capital Advisors, LLC](http://www.equitas-capital.com/) in New Orleans, LA.
+I submitted with one other person from the Tulane Masters in Management Energy Specialization program.
-* December 1st, 2014 - "OPBM II An Application of CAN SLIM Investing" was published in the Journal of Accounting and Finance [(JAF)](http://www.na-businesspress.com/jafopen.html)[[PDF]](/files/opbm2.pdf) .
+* December 1st, 2014 - "OPBM II An Application of CAN SLIM Investing" was published in the [Journal of Accounting and Finance (JAF)](http://www.na-businesspress.com/jafopen.html)[[PDF]](/files/opbm2.pdf) .
 * March 10th, 2014 -  I presented "OPBM II An Application of CAN SLIM Investing System" and served as a discussant at the [MBAA International Confeence at the Palmer House Hilton Hotel • Chicago, IL](https://mbaainternational.org/)
+* December 2nd, 2013 - Financial Planning Seminar.
+Presented a financial planning seminar to Northern Michigan University undergraduate students.
+[View my Seminar](http://mediasite.nmu.edu/NMUMediasite/Play/c667aa85bd964bbd9ec943b7c855d68a1d)
-* May 5th, 2013 - "Out Performing the Broad Market, An Application of CAN SLIM Investing" was published in Cabel's [e-journal](/files/lutey1.pdf).
+* May 5th, 2013 - "Out Performing the Broad Market, An Application of CAN SLIM Investing" was published in the [ASBBS e-journal](/files/lutey1.pdf).
+Listed with Cabell's.
+* April 5th, 2013 - Technical Analysis course.
+Created and presented a one hour and thirty minute technical analysis course to Northern Michigan University Undergraduate Students.
+[View Presentation](http://mediasite.nmu.edu/NMUMediasite/Play/b18d3c03b8b64895aed31d86e86a77211d?catalog=3cc6379d-30e7-40de-85d7-295eef8fda1b)
 * February 22nd, 2013 - My paper "An Application of CAN SLIM Investing" won a best paper for the finance track award at [ASBBS](http://asbbs.org).
-* February 21st, 2013 - I presented "An Application of CAN SLIM Investing" and served as a discussant at the American Society of Business and Behavioral Science ASBBS 20th Annual Conference, Las Vegas: February 21-24, 2013.
+* February 21st, 2013 - I presented "An Application of CAN SLIM Investing" and served as a discussant at the [American Society of Business and Behavioral Science ASBBS 20th Annual Conference](http://asbbs.org), Las Vegas: February 21-24, 2013.
+* June 20th, 2007 - [Health Occupation Students of America](http://www.hosa.org/) [National Leadership Conference](http://www.hosa.org/nlc/nlc.html), June 20-23 – Marriott World Center Orlando, Florida.
+Presented on Dental Hygiene with two other students.

 <!--* November 14th, 2018 - I discussed  “Earnings Management under Different Ownership and Corporate Governance Structure: A Natural Experiment with Master Limited Partnerships.” - Haiwei Chen, Surendranath Jory, Thanh Ngo. for the [Southern Finance Association (SFA)](http://www.southernfinance.org) in Ashville, NC.